West Texas is home to Canyon, a quiet, friendly college town with a reasonable cost of living and the most well attended outdoor drama in the country.

 When German elites fled oppressive political and social conditions in the mid-1800s, some of them came to the Texas Hill Country in south central Texas and founded Fredericksburg, which was named after Prince Frederick of Prussia.
-The town is located 75 miles west of Austin and still called Fritztown by some residents.

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the United States.
 It is estimated that 70% of the population lives within 200 miles of Austin, the capital city.